ruowangli/ruowangli.github.io/psb_workshop_2026.md

-# AI for Health: Leveraging Artificial Intelligence to Revolutionize Healthcare (PSB 2026)
+# AI for Health: Leveraging Artificial Intelligence to Revolutionize Healthcare (Pacific Symposium on Biocomputing 2026)

 ## Introduction